-- The old town of Stromness is clustered along the winding main street, flanked with shops and houses built from local stone, with tight alleys and lanes branching off it.
-A ferry link is available to Scrabster, located on the north coast of mainland Scotland.
+The old town is clustered along the main street, flanked with craft shops and stone-built houses, with cobbled streets branching off it.

 Orkney Island features 100–500 ft high cliffs and fertile lowlands (Hoy Sound).
 The rocks are of great geological interest.

 The Stromness branch of Orkney library is in a building gifted to the library service by Marjory Skea (later Corrigall) in 1905.
 Writer George Mackay Brown (1921-1996) was born and lived most of his life here.
 He is buried in town's cemetery (overlooking Hoy Sound).

 As a shore excursion option is offered the tour to the Ring of Brodgar - a Neolithic stone circle (UNESCO site) located approx 6 mi (10 km) northeast of Stromness.
 By diameter (104 m / 341 ft) Brodgar is ranked the 3rd-largest stone circle in the British Isles - after Avebury (Wiltshire, 332 m / 1088 ft) and Stanton Drew (Somerset, 112 m / 368 ft).
 Another popular tour is to the UNESCO site Skara Brae - a stone-built village (8 houses) on Bay of Skaill (Mainland's west coast).